 Definition of Hire Purchasing

 Under Hire Purchase transaction only the possession of the assets is transferred to the hirer.
-However, there is a condition of the transfer of ownership, i.e., hire-purchaser ought to pay all the installments due on the asset transferred.
-By virtue of this, if the hire purchaser is unable to pay the outstanding installments, then the hire vendor can repossess the asset without paying any compensation to the hirer.
+However, there is a condition of the transfer of ownership, i.e., hire-purchaser ought to pay all the instalments due on the asset transferred.
+By virtue of this, if the hire purchaser is unable to pay the outstanding instalments, then the hire vendor can repossess the asset without paying any compensation to the hirer.

 The recording of accounting transactions in the books of hire vendor and hire purchaser is different.
 The method of accounting used by the parties is as under: